guillaume-acard/web-tech-tips/readme.md

 * Get the value of the last operation with `$_`
 * Reference the currently selected DOM element with `$0`

+## Text Editor

+Did you know you can make the page fully editable?
+Like if it was a text editor?
+Simply open the console and enter this _(Have fun!)_:

+`document.body.contentEditable=true`

 ## UI Testing